apache/distributedlog/docs/admin_guide/bookkeeper.rst

 Run
 +++

-As `bookkeeper-server` is shipped as part of `distributedlog-service`, you could use the `dlog-daemon.sh` script to start `bookie` as daemon thread.
+As `bookkeeper-server` is shipped as part of `distributedlog-proxy-server`, you could use the `dlog-daemon.sh` script to start `bookie` as daemon thread.

 Start the bookie:

 .. code-block:: bash

-    $ ./distributedlog-service/bin/dlog-daemon.sh start bookie --conf /path/to/bookie/conf
+    $ ./distributedlog-proxy-server/bin/dlog-daemon.sh start bookie --conf /path/to/bookie/conf

 Stop the bookie:

 .. code-block:: bash

-    $ ./distributedlog-service/bin/dlog-daemon.sh stop bookie
+    $ ./distributedlog-proxy-server/bin/dlog-daemon.sh stop bookie

 Please check bookkeeper_ website for more details.